Open Whisper Systems

 Open Whisper Systems (abbreviated OWS) was a software development group that was founded by Moxie Marlinspike in 2013.
 The group picked up the open source development of TextSecure and RedPhone, and was later responsible for starting the development of the Signal Protocol and the Signal messaging app.
-In 2018, Signal Messenger was incorporated as an LLC by Moxie Marlinspike and Brian Acton and then rolled under the independent 501c3 non-profit Signal Technology Foundation.
+In 2018, Signal Messenger was incorporated as an LLC by Moxie Marlinspike and Brian Acton and then rolled under the independent 501(c)(3) non-profit Signal Technology Foundation.
 Today, the Signal app is developed by Signal Messenger LLC, which is funded by the Signal Technology Foundation.

 History

 2010–2013: Background

 Security researcher Moxie Marlinspike and roboticist Stuart Anderson co-founded a startup company called Whisper Systems in 2010.
 The company produced proprietary enterprise mobile security software.
 Among these were an encrypted texting program called TextSecure and an encrypted voice calling app called RedPhone.
 They also developed a firewall and tools for encrypting other forms of data.

 In November 2011, Whisper Systems announced that it had been acquired by Twitter.
 The financial terms of the deal were not disclosed by either company.
 The acquisition was done "primarily so that Mr. Marlinspike could help the then-startup improve its security".
 Shortly after the acquisition, Whisper Systems' RedPhone service was made unavailable.
 Some criticized the removal, arguing that the software was "specifically targeted [to help] people under repressive regimes" and that it left people like the Egyptians in "a dangerous position" during the events of the 2011 Egyptian revolution.

 Twitter released TextSecure as free and open-source software under the GPLv3 license in December 2011.
 RedPhone was also released under the same license in July 2012.
 Marlinspike later left Twitter and founded Open Whisper Systems as a collaborative open source project for the continued development of TextSecure and RedPhone.